Mats Zuccarello: Return to New York

 On 28 March 2013, Zuccarello agreed to terms on a one-year contract with the New York Rangers.
 Zuccarello played in the last 15 games of the 2012–13 campaign, helping the Rangers reach the postseason.
-He played in all 12 Ranger playoff games, tallying his first playoff goal in Game 7 of the Eastern Conference Quarterfinals against the Washington Capitals.
+He played in all 12 Ranger playoff games, tallying his first playoff goal in game seven of the Eastern Conference Quarterfinals against the Washington Capitals.

 Zuccarello re-signed with the Rangers at the end of the 2012–13 season for another one-year contract, worth $1.15 million.
 The 2013–14 season turned out to be a breakout season for Zuccarello.
-He tallied career highs in goals, assists and team-highs in points, as his contributions helped the Rangers reach the 2014 Stanley Cup Finals, where they faced-off against the Los Angeles Kings.
-Although New York lost the series 4–1, Zuccarello made history by becoming the first Norwegian to ever participate in the Stanley Cup Finals.
+He tallied career highs in goals, assists and team-highs in points, as his contributions helped the Rangers reach the 2014 Stanley Cup Final, where they faced-off against the Los Angeles Kings.
+Although New York lost the series 4–1, Zuccarello made history by becoming the first Norwegian to ever participate in the Stanley Cup Final.
 His all-around game also took a step forward throughout the season, as he established himself as a hard worker with the ability to get under the skin of his opponents.
 His work was recognized by being awarded the 2013–14 Steven McDonald Extra Effort Award.

 On 22 July 2014, Zuccarello agreed to a one-year, $3.5 million contract with the Rangers.

 During the 2014–15 season, Zuccarello agreed to a four-year, $18 million contract worth $4.5 million annually that extends through to the 2018–19 season.
 He finished fifth on the team in scoring, playing a large role with linemate Rick Nash, having the second-most goals in the NHL, as the Rangers won the Presidents' Trophy with the League's best regular season record.
 Early into the 2015 Stanley Cup playoffs, Zuccarello was hit in the head by a shot by his own teammate, Rangers captain Ryan McDonagh.
 It was determined Zuccarello suffered a serious brain contusion and concussion and would most likely miss the rest of the playoffs.
-But rumors escalated as the Rangers continued their run that he may be available if the Rangers made it to the Stanley Cup Finals.
+But rumors escalated as the Rangers continued their run that he may be available if the Rangers made it to the Stanley Cup Final.
 However, they lost to the Tampa Bay Lightning in seven games in the 2015 Eastern Conference Finals, ending their season.